 Projects funded by EMBO must have biological significance, i.e. they should be aimed at increasing our knowledge on a particular biological process.
 Additionally, although EMBO does not exclusively fund projects in molecular biology any longer, proposals should be designed to increase our mechanistic understanding of the biological process in question.
 This could be at the molecular level, but also at the cellular, tissular, organ, organismal o even ecosystem level.
 Projects devoted to developing commercial applications will not be funded.
 Similarly, projects that are entirely clinical and that would not increase our knowledge on a biological process, will not be considered.

 Q1.
 If I am a citizen of a non-EMBO state but working as Assistant Professor in India, can I apply for the EMBO award?

 This person would be eligible to apply for a Short-Term Fellowship provided that they meet all other eligibility criteria.

 Q2.
-Are faculty from state and private universities (in India) and private research labs eligible for EMBO fellowships/grants?
+Are faculty from state and private universities (in India) eligible for EMBO fellowships/grants?
 Further, what ist he scope for Industry-Academia partnerships?